... thinks creatively, with mastery of the facts

 GGU Law, through its Litigation Center, is a leader in litigation skills, practical training and experiential learning.
 Our national competition is named after our founding director Prof. Bernie L. Segal.

 The competition is sponsored by the American Bar Association Section of Litigation.
-Each Fall, GGU hosts 16 teams from established advocacy programs from around the country each Fall.
-This year's competition is October 23-26, 2014.
+Each Fall, GGU hosts 16 teams from established advocacy programs from around the country.

 The competition starts on Thursday night with a witness prep reception and coaches' meeting and culminates with Sunday's final trial and wine tour in Sonoma County with transportation provided as part of the competition.
-We will host two guaranteed rounds on Friday followed by a reception where we announce that the top 8 teams which advance to the quarter-final trials on Saturday.
+We will host two guaranteed rounds on Friday followed by our famous judges' reception where we announce the top 8 teams which advance to the quarter-final trials on Saturday.
 The In Vino file is based upon a federal criminal case and involves actual criminal strategy and issues.

 Ask about our:

 On-site legal clinics